Miccighel/Readersourcing-2.0-RS_Server/postman/README.md

 CSRF values, or generated HTML.
 Collection scripts report missing variables before a request is sent and check the essential form of these API responses.

+`Application (Readiness)` documents the public readiness response used by the Compose health check.
+It verifies database access and private publication storage.
+The separate `/up` route remains a liveness check for the Rails process.

 Operations that regenerate an annotated publication or change the reader's subscription preference use `POST`.
 The unsubscribe link included in rating emails opens a confirmation page; the preference changes only when the authenticated reader submits that form.